seen-network/seen-network.github.io/_posts/2023-01-04-why-is-seen-important-to-me.md

 And SEEN allows me to express this most basic fact.
 And that is why SEEN is of such importance to me.

 This network is important to me because **no other network I have found in the Civil Service allows me to discuss or describe my lived experience or talk about any of the above points.**  I look to SEEN to give me a voice as a homosexual man, same sex attracted who believes in the reality of sex.

+**Cover image:**   "Deep in Thought" by kreg.steppe is licensed under CC BY-SA 2.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/2.0/?ref=openverse.

 -----------------------